bitbrain/godot-dash/README.md

     interface/editor/code_font = "ABSOLUTE_PATH_TO_ YOUR_FONT/CascadiaMono.ttf"
     ```

-## linux
+## Linux

-1. open terminal.
+1. Open terminal.

-2. intstall fonts with package manager.
+2. Install fonts with a package manager, **or**:

-**or**.

-2. download the fonts and copy them to ~/.local/share/fonts/
+Download the fonts and copy them to ~/.local/share/fonts/
     * [Download Ubuntu Regular and Bold](https://fonts.google.com/specimen/Ubuntu) (.ttf) and move it into a folder of your choosing.
 This will be the Interface font for Godot.
     * [Download Cascadia Code font](https://github.com/microsoft/cascadia-code/releases) and move it into a folder of your choosing.
 This font will be the code editor font.